 School of Medicine

 The Division of General Medicine Initiatives

 - In order to achieve our goal of improving the health status of North Carolinians, the University of North Carolina at Chapel Hill Division of General Internal Medicine and Clinical Epidemiology is dedicated to promoting an environment supportive of continuous quality improvement.
 We aim to improve patient care by identifying barriers to patient satisfaction and quality patient care.
 We utilize continuous quality improvement methods to approach an issue in a systematic way and we encourage faculty, residents, students and staff to lead and participate in the projects.
 We dedicate time and resources for clinic staff to work as teams on various clinic quality improvement topics twice a month.
-Learn more about the division's quality improvement work

 - Department of Pediatrics